 Take a look at our 2022 Annual Report

 Hailing from the Old North State, Dru is the Executive Director of TRACTOR Food and Farms.
 He has over a decade of experience in North Carolina agriculture, ranging from conventional blueberry production in Pender County to biodynamic fruit orchards in Mitchell County.
 He holds a BA in English Literature and a BFA in Creative Writing from the University of North Carolina-Wilmington.
-He lives in Mitchell County, where he, his wife, Jessica and daughter, Reveille keep busy reclaiming a 17 acre farm.
+He lives in Mitchell County, where he, his wife, Jessica and two children keep busy managing small fruit plots and orchards.

 Michael Graf, Associate Director (he/him)